Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Jaime Davis: Yeah, I can see where that issue probably comes up a lot if there has been infidelity in the marriage.
 Um, if there has been infidelity on the part of, one of the parents, should the kids know?

-Lori Thomas: Well, that’s a tricky one, Jamie.
+Lori Thomas: Well, that’s a tricky one, Jaime.
 So often when parents have come to me beforehand, you know, so they may be considering separating and they really just want to have some tips about what to say to the children.
 And they might reveal that there has been, um, that one partner has been unfaithful.
 I typically try first to figure out, you know, and so I guess it’s the same thing I will communicate to your listeners.

 You know, first I would try to figure out, you know, what information might the children have already been exposed to?
 Do they, have they intercepted, have they overheard, uh, you know, interactions?
 Have the other parents, you know, met up with their friend, um, and introduce the child, you know, to this friend of theirs prior to the separation?
 Because all of those things will help tailor what, and how much you tell the children, because if they’re aware and they have been, you know, routinely they’ve been previously exposed or they’ve interacted with, um, or intercepted phone calls or text messages between one of their parents and someone else, and, you know, especially if they’re an older child, you’re gonna want to be able to sort of understand what their child knows, and what they’ve, you know.
 And so, you know, as you sit down to, you know, talk to your child, you want to think of in the back of your mind, hey, I need to be prepared in case, you know, they start to ask me questions about things.